 Shortcodes are simple snippets that you can include in your markdown content files.
 VictorPy 0.1.32 will render it using a predefined template.

-enable_shortcodes
+enable_shortcodes to False.

 You can include shortcodes in your content using the following syntax: